- 6 Best Ashwagandha Supplements

 Withanolides are the active ingredient in ashwagandha, and concentrations above 2% are more likely to impart discomfort- and stress-relieving benefits.

-Best Combination Formula: Garden of Life Mykind Organics Adrenal Daily Balance
+Best for Mood: Garden of Life Mykind Organics Adrenal Daily Balance

 To get this done, Garden of Life uses an Organic Adrenal Blend—that’s where the ashwagandha is—in addition to a probiotic blend, a B complex blend, and several other micronutrients.